 After the boom of C.G.I. in the 90’s, “magic creation” in the film industry was re-invented, practical special effects taking a significant step back.
-Just as an example: the countless hours one single artist would spend animating just one creature have been (in most cases) replaced by teams of people clocking in and out, each with different levels of investment in the project at task.
+Just as an example: the countless hours one single artist would spend animating just one creature have been (in many cases) replaced by teams of people clocking in and out, each with different levels of investment in the project at task.
 The PHYSICAL TOUCH those long hours required is long gone too, as crews perfect the science of Motion Graphics and performers continue to develop the art of acting opposite a green screen.

 While the new technologies open up a whole –and magnificent- new world of possibilities, we stop to reflect upon what is getting lost along the way.
 Is grander always better?
 Does more “real” equal more “believable” every time?
 What is “real” after all?